vanny96/fakebook/README.md

 * Users can comment on their and other posts
 * Users can like posts and comments
 * Users' homepage is filled with their posts and the ones from their friends

+Things to improve:

+* General design:
+    Going to improve CSS knowledge trough the course in the next weeks.
+* General responsiviness:
+    Ajax has been implemented on the publishing mechanics, but since I have yet to properly study javascript and jquery I'll delay further implementations until I'll have taken the related course on The Odin Project.